Looking Closely at the Growth Curve for Westport Fuel Systems Inc. (WPRT)

 Lake Street, on the other hand, stated in their research note that they expect to see WPRT reach a price target of $5.
 The rating they have provided for WPRT stocks is “Buy” according to the report published on May 10th, 2019.

-Volatility was left at 5.41%, however, over the last 30 days, the volatility rate increased by 4.63%, as shares sank -9.34% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -20.10% lower at present.
+Volatility was left at 4.97%, however, over the last 30 days, the volatility rate increased by 4.61%, as shares surge +1.75% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.84% lower at present.

 Stock Fundamentals for WPRT